 4-6 as a side

 Eggplant is a polarizing food – you either love it or you hate it.
-It’s the unsung hero of the harvest season and it’s the star of this dish.
+It’s the unsung hero of the harvest season and it’s the star of a dish called caponata.
 The other ingredients are important too, bringing their own flair.
 Because there are so many players, there’s a fair amount of prep, but all that chopping is worth it.
 You have a versatile sweet-and-sour condiment that represents sun and Summer in a delicious way.
 Typically an antipasto, it works well on crusty baguette slices.
 Toss leftovers with pasta for a quick dinner, or spoon it on top of a bed of greens for a light lunch.
-Whatever you decide, enjoy it with a rich glass of red and soak in the last rays of the season.
+Whatever you decide, enjoy your caponata with a rich glass of red and soak in the last rays of the season.

 See Cook’s Note on making this dish ahead.

 Line a rimmed baking sheet with paper towels and sprinkle 1 teaspoon of salt on top.
 Fill a heavy soup pot with enough olive oil to come up the side 1/2-inch (about 3 cups), and place it over high heat.
 Test the oil by placing the handle of a wooden spoon in the middle of the pot.
 When the oil vigorously bubbles around the spoon, it’s ready.
 Working in batches to avoid overcrowding, carefully drop in the eggplant pieces and fry until they turn a deep golden brown, about 4 minutes.
 Remove the eggplant with a spider or a slotted spoon and place the eggplant on the salted paper towels to drain.